|

 items like saddle pads, polo wraps, cleaning supplies, shampoos and grooming items.
 In general, it’s not a good idea to store feed (which can be moist) in the same room as tack.

-beam or pole from one end of the tack room to the other to serve as an inexpensive saddle rack that will hold multiple saddles.
-PVC
+or pole from one end of the tack room to the other to serve as an inexpensive saddle rack that will hold multiple saddles.
+PVC poles cut

-poles cut to size and bracketed to walls make for great whip and crop storage.
-Another idea is to mount several strips of industrial
+to size and bracketed to walls make for great whip and crop storage.
+Another idea is to mount several strips of industrial strength Velcro to

 Finally, put the finishing touches on your tack room with a coat of paint, your favorite framed horse posters, or an inspirational quote.
 Hang your old ribbons from a parti-colored clothes line.